dakami/overflowd/README.md

 giant overcentralized data pits.
 What if, one out of a million packets caused a tracer message to go to the source and destination of traffic?

+Purely through stochastic dynamics, you'd end up with metadata -- the nastier the flood, the faster the context would arrive.

 It'd certainly be easier to trace spoofed flows, manage asymmetric routing issues (traceroute is pleasantly naive), and honestly, just figure out who to talk to.